 White blood cells play an important role in your body’s immune system, searching the blood for invading viruses, bacteria, and fungi.
-When a foreign virus or bacteria enters your blood, the white blood cell, or leukocyte, recognizes and destroys the invading particle before it can cause disease.
+When a foreign virus or bacteria enters your blood, the white blood cell (aka leukocyte), recognizes and destroys the invading particle before it can cause disease.
 There are several different types of white blood cells, each with their own function.
-Some directly destroy the foreign bacteria, while others attack cells that are infected by viruses.
+Some directly destroy the foreign bacteria, while others attack your own cells that are infected by viruses.
 Other types of white blood cells can even play a role in allergic reactions!

 In addition to these nutrients, you may want to invest in some non-alcoholic beer!
 Believe it or not, one study showed that drinking 1 to 1.5 liters of non-alcoholic beer for 3 weeks before and 2 weeks after running a marathon helps to reduce both inflammation and white blood cell count!

 Whether or not you are an athlete, use InsideTracker to find out your white blood cell levels so you can optimize your performance and your overall well-being by taking the proper action if you find out they’re too high!
 Don't forget to view the free InsideTracker demo here!